opensearch-project/sql/docs/user/ppl/functions/condition.rst

 Description
 >>>>>>>>>>>

-Usage: if(condition, expr1, expr2) return expr1 if condition is true, otherwiser return expr2.
+Usage: if(condition, expr1, expr2) return expr1 if condition is true, otherwise return expr2.

 Argument type: all the supported data type, (NOTE : if expr1 and expr2 are different type,  you will fail semantic check